rockthejvm/rockthejvm-site/src/content/articles/scala-testing-with-scalatest-a-beginners-guide-to-testing-styles.md

 This article makes the distinction between various testing approaches with ScalaTest, with a few clear examples for each.
 As much as possible, I'll keep the same examples throughout, so you can make the difference between testing styles with Scala and ScalaTest.

-To write code with me in this article, you'll need to add the ScalaTest libraries to your SBT project in the `build.sbt` file:
+To write code with me in this article, you'll need to add the ScalaTest libraries to your sbt project in the `build.sbt` file:

 ```scala
 libraryDependencies ++= Seq(